BonsaiDen/JavaScript-Garden/doc/en/array/general.md

 Assigning a smaller length does truncate the array, but increasing the length does not have any effect on the array.

-### In Conclusion
+### In conclusion

 For the best performance it is recommended to always use the plain `for` loop and cache the `length` property.
 The use of `for in` on an array is a sign of badly written code that is prone to bugs and bad performance.
-Additionally, never should any assumptions be made whether the JavaScript engine will apply optimization to the code or not.